 We don’t look for candidates that check every single box or excel in every single category.
 Rather, we hire for skills, aptitude, values fit, and authenticity.
 We look for candidates with attention to detail and a true passion for Talent Acquisition or P&C.

 The best advice I can give anyone who is interested in joining our team is to be authentically themselves throughout the interview process and to do their research on our company’s mission, vision, and values.

 4) What is your favorite thing about working at Apeel Sciences?

-Apeel Sciences is still relatively small, so we have the luck and pleasure of getting to cross-functionally interact with our whole team nearly every day.
-Everyone that is here is really motivated to make the world a better place, which leads to my second favorite thing: our mission is so compelling that it motivates me to give my best every single day.
-Often times, in talent acquisition, recruiters are helping to support the growth of other companies, other innovators, but as part of Apeel’s talent team, we are at the front lines of building a world-changing company.
-We spend every day helping to build a world-class team of colleagues that we hope will grow with us for many years to come.
+Everyone at Apeel is truly motivated to make the world a better place, which is palpable in the ways we work with each other (both in person and digitally).
+Additionally, our mission is so compelling that it motivates me to give my best every single day.
+Often times, in talent acquisition, recruiters are helping to support the growth of other companies or other innovators, but as part of Apeel’s TA team, we are at the front lines of building a world-changing company.
+We spend every day helping to build a world-class and diverse team of colleagues that we hope will grow with us for many years to come.

 5) What’s the best piece of advice you’ve ever received?